VihreatDeGrona/civicrm-relationshipMembershipACL-module/README.md

 civicrm-relationshipMembershipACL-module
 ========================================

-CiviCRM module to use relationships edit rights to determine Membership visibility
+CiviCRM module to use relationships edit rights to determine Membership visibility.

+This module creates new Relationship between user contact and Membership Type Owner organisation when new Membership is created.
+Relationship gives user contact editing rights to Membership Type organisation.
+This relationship is needed to automate permission granting to organisations to enable them to edit their members.
+Created Relationship type is specified in this module config table (more info on installation instructions).

 This module filters search results rows on following pages:
 * Find Memberships